dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Char.md

 {: .paramDefnFirst}

 </div>
-> ### Results
+### Results

->
-> The result is the character string representation of the argument in
-> the form of an SQL integer constant.
-The result consists of n
-> characters that are the significant digits that represent the value of
-> the argument with a preceding minus sign if the argument is negative.
+The result is the character string representation of the argument in the form of an SQL integer constant.
+The result consists of n characters that are the significant digits that represent the value of the argument with a preceding minus sign if the argument is negative.
-> It is left justified.
+It is left justified.

->
-> * If the first argument is a small integer: The length of the result
->   is 6.
-If the number of characters in the result is less than 6, then
->   the result is padded on the right with blanks to length 6.
+* If the first argument is a small integer: the length of the result is 6.
+If the number of characters in the result is less than 6, then the result is padded on the right with blanks to length 6.
-> * If the first argument is a large integer: The length of the result
->   is 11.
-If the number of characters in the result is less than 11,
->   then the result is padded on the right with blanks to length 11.
+* If the first argument is a large integer: the length of the result is 11.
+If the number of characters in the result is less than 11, then the result is padded on the right with blanks to length 11.
-> * If the first argument is a big integer: The length of the result is
->   20. If the number of characters in the result is less than 20, then
->   the result is padded on the right with blanks to length 20.
+* If the first argument is a big integer: the length of the result is 20.
+If the number of characters in the result is less than 20, then the result is padded on the right with blanks to length 20.

 ## Datetime to character syntax

 <div class="fcnWrapperWide" markdown="1">
     CHAR (DatetimeExpression )
 {: .FcnSyntax}

 </div>